 How to Change Your Meal Plan

 - Select your application for the current academic year.

 - Click on Selecting a Meal Plan from the steps at the top of the page.

 - Select the meal plan you would like from the drop down menu.
 Please be careful if you use the scroll on your mouse this will change the selection on the drop down menu unless you click on the page outside of the drop down menu.

 - Click “Save & Continue”.

 - You will be taken to the Application Status page that will show the meal plan you selected.
 You will also receive an e-mail confirmation that your meal plan has been changed.
 We recommend saving this e-mail for your records.

 - If the Fall or Spring bill has already been posted you will no longer be able to change your Meal Plan in MyHousing and have until the first Wednesday after that semester starts to email our department at firstname.lastname@example.org asking to change your Meal Plan.
 No Meal Plans will be changed after the set deadline for each semester.

 If you are a non-residential student and are interested in purchasing a meal plan, please see the TCNJ Dining website for details on their Block Plans or sign up for a Commuter meal plan my logging in to My Housing.
+Since non-residential students are not required to have a Meal Plan you need to sign up for a meal plan for the entire academic year if you choose.
+Points associated with the different commuter meal plans are available as long as you are registered for an active commuter plan.
+If you do not sign up for a Commuter Meal Plan for the Spring semester any unused points from the Fall would be forfeited after a Meal Plan audit is completed.
 Please note that the Block meal plan and Meals per Week plans are different from one another in usage, set-up, and cost.